Busan: Baseball

 Since 1982, the city has been home to the Lotte Giants, who play in the Korea Professional Baseball league.
 In Korea, Busan is known as the capital of baseball and has a reputation for very enthusiastic baseball fans.
 For the first few years, the Lotte Giants utilized Gudeok Baseball Stadium as their home.
 In the mid-1980s, they moved to Sajik Baseball Stadium, which was built as part of a sports complex for the 1986 Asian Games.

 Football

 The city is home to a K League football club, the Busan IPark.
 The club was formerly known as the Busan Daewoo Royals and was a successful team during the 1990s.
 Busan is also home to a K3 League football club, the Busan Transportation Corporation.

 Basketball

-Until 2021, Busan was home of the Korean Basketball League team Busan KT Sonicboom, which played at the Sajik Arena.

-Since 2019, Busan is the home of the Women's Korean Basketball League team Busan BNK Sum.
-They played at the Geumjeong Gymnasium from 2019 to 2021, and they currently play at the Sajik Arena.
+Sajik Arena is the city's basketball venue and is shared by both Korean Basketball League and Women's Korean Basketball League teams.
+It is currently home to Busan KCC Egis (KBL) and Busan BNK Sum (WKBL).
+Busan BNK Sum previously used the Geumjeong Gymnasium from 2019 to 2021 before moving to Sajik Arena.
+KBL franchises that formerly used Sajik Arena include KT Sonicboom (moved to Suwon) and Kia Enterprise (moved to Ulsan and became Ulsan Hyundai Mobis Phoebus).